Note on risk factors

 The Group’s results may be impacted by changes in accounting standards, or changes in the interpretation of accounting standards.
 Changes in accounting standards could impact future reported results or require restatement of past reported results.
 The Group’s results may also be impacted if regulatory authorities take issue with any conclusions the Group may reach in respect of accounting matters.

 The Group uses non-GAAP financial measures in its external financial reporting, including in this report.
 These measures are not prepared in accordance with US GAAP or any other comprehensive set of accounting rules or principles, and should not be viewed as substitutes for measures prepared in accordance with US GAAP.
 Moreover, these may be different from, or otherwise inconsistent with, non-GAAP financial measures used by other companies.
 These measures have inherent limitations, are not required to be uniformly applied and are not audited.

-The Group includes in its annual report a section in respect of its results, including financial statements, prepared in accordance with the Group’s proprietary economic value management (“EVM”) principles (“EVM section”).
-Financial information included in the EVM section contains non-GAAP financial measures.
+The Group includes in its annual report a section in respect of its results, including financial statements, prepared in accordance with the Group’s proprietary economic value management (“EVM”) principles (“EVM report”).
+Financial information included in the EVM report contains non-GAAP financial measures.
 The EVM principles differ significantly from US GAAP and, accordingly, the Group’s results prepared in accordance with US GAAP will differ from its EVM results, and those differences could be material.
-The Group’s annual EVM results can be more volatile than the US GAAP results because, among other things, assets and liabilities are measured on a market-consistent basis, profit recognition on new contracts is recognised at inception rather than over the lifetime of the contract, and life and health actuarial assumptions are on a best estimate basis as opposed to generally being locked-in.
+The Group’s annual EVM results can be more volatile than the US GAAP results because, among other things, assets and liabilities are measured on a market-consistent basis, profit recognition on new contracts is recognised at inception rather than over the life time of the contract, and life and health actuarial assumptions are on a best estimate basis as opposed to generally being locked-in.
 The Groupʼs EVM financial statements should not be viewed as a substitute for the Group’s US GAAP financial statements.